Riczh/Zhou-portfolio/final_project_p2.md

 ## 1. The idea

 ### High-Level Introduction
-Many people are trying to invest in stock market in March 2020, but they don't know which stock to choose.
+Many people are trying to invest in stock market in April 2020, but they don't know which stock to choose.
 I give them a list of 5 good companies to invest, and one of them is Salesforce.
 Salesforce has enough revenue to grow for a higher valuation, especially in a promising industry.

 #### What should my reader do if they understand and agree the story
 As a reader, I want to invest in Salesforce's stock so that I can get a high return from my investment.